Ray Charles Invites You to Listen: Background and composition

-As Charles' 1967 greatest hits album, A Man and His Soul, was released, he returned to the recording studio to begin work on Ray Charles Invites You to Listen.
+As Ray Charles' 1967 greatest hits album, A Man and His Soul, was released, he returned to the recording studio to begin work on Ray Charles Invites You to Listen.
 The album was produced by Joe Adams.

 Charles used falsetto on the album "for no other reason than self-satisfaction".
 Ray Charles Invites You to Listen consists mostly of standards.
 Sid Feller chose ten songs for the album, and wrote their arrangements.
 A big band provided instrumentation for two of the songs, while the others were backed with fourteen string instruments, eight brass instruments, guitar, bass and drums; Feller conducted the strings, and Adams engineered the record.
 Ray Charles Invites You to Listen contains a cover version of The Beatles' "Yesterday"; Charles purposely recorded the song with a hoarse voice so that the title lyric sounded as "yeshh-terday".
 Charles also re-recorded Jule Styne's "People" with a trombone vamp.